mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 nothing # hide
 ```

-Upon inspection, it becomes evident that the precision matrix no longer maintains a diagonal structure:
+Upon inspection, it becomes evident that the precision matrix is no longer diagonal:
 ```@repl PMUOptimalPlacement
 analysis.method.precision
 ```